clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 Linux Partition setup
 *********************

-In order to properly set up the |CL| partitioning scheme, we will be creating three partitions using the :command:`cgdisk` utility in the following order:
+In order to properly set up the |CL| partitioning scheme, we will create three partitions using the :command:`cgdisk` utility in the following order:

   #.
 EFI boot partition